jakie528/Object-Detection-for-disabilities/README.md

 ![](/assets/sample3_4.jpg)
 Figure 1: Comparison of object detection by YOLOv5 and YOLOv8 across four samples, highlighting differences in sensitivity and precision.

-<video src="/assets/video1yolov5.mp4" width="320" height="240" controls></video>

-<video src="/assets/videoyolov8.avi" width="320" height="240" controls></video>
+In Figure 1, the comparison between YOLOv5 and YOLOv8 shows different results in object detection.
+YOLOv5 was more confident in detecting the cellphone than YOLOv8.
+Both models had trouble with objects that were partly hidden, like a cellphone behind a bottle.
+YOLOv8 often was too confident, which led to mistakes, such as seeing a window frame as a microwave.

+### Analysis of a Video

+<iframe width="560" height="315" src="https://www.youtube.com/embed/z3IZJkl2oLQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/wAIl1PNzeRU" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 In our analysis of video using YOLOv5 and YOLOv8, the focus is on detecting cellphones.
 YOLOv5 processes frames quickly (10-20 milliseconds per frame) but often misidentifies objects.
 For example, it confuses computer screens with TVs and laptops with books or keyboards.
 On the other hand, YOLOv8, although slightly slower (10-30 milliseconds per frame), demonstrates greater accuracy in detecting a broader range of objects, including cellphones and laptops.
-Both models incorrectly identifies EarPods as mice.
-This shows that while YOLOv5 and YOLOv8 excel in detecting trained objects like cellphones, they still mislabel items outside their training parameters.
+Both models incorrectly identify EarPods as mice.
+This shows that while YOLOv5 and YOLOv8 excel in detecting trained objects like cell phones, they still mislabel items outside their training parameters.

 ## Findings